mszostok/version/docs/customization/pretty/format.md

 # Format

+!!! tip
-> Formatting is the style of a pretty version's format.
+    Formatting is the style of a pretty version's format.

 Format allows you to define your own theme and adjust output for your branding color.
 In general, add underscores, bold, italic, and text and background colors.